ethan-logue/ethan-logue.github.io/README.md

 # Welcome to my Portfolio!

-<p>Here I have created a react app using vite to showcase my skills and act as an extension of my resume.</p>
+Using React, TypeScript, and CSS, my portfolio acts as a visual and interactable extension of my resume.
+I extensively use custom React components and arrays to minimize repeated code and prioritize readability.
+I also utilize Framer Motion to build fluid transitions and choreograph animations.